IBD is long-term condition that can affect quality of life to a great degree, so finding a cure is vital.

 IBD is a long-term condition in which the gastrointestinal tract, or the gut, becomes inflamed from constantly being attacked by the immune system.

-There are two main types of IBD: Crohn's disease, in which mainly the colon becomes inflamed; and ulcerative colitis, in which inflammation can occur anywhere in the gastrointestinal tract between the mouth and the anus.
+There are two main types of IBD: ulcerative colitis, in which mainly the colon becomes inflamed; and Crohn's disease, in which inflammation can occur anywhere in the gastrointestinal tract between the mouth and the anus.

 Around 3 million adults in the United States have been diagnosed with IBD at some stage in their lives.

 Autoimmunity and inflammation

 Although scientists know that IBD is an autoimmune disease caused by a faulty immune response, the exact nature of the cells involved and the mechanisms of action remain unclear.

 A mammal's immune system contains a very wide variety and number of cells that communicate with each other in an intricate network of signals.

 Under "normal" conditions, the immune system targets and eliminates pathogens, such as viruses and bacteria, that might harm the body before they get a chance to do so.
 And, when the pathogens are fully disposed of, the immune attacks cease.

 But sometimes the process can go wrong and the immune system attacks the individual's own cells as if they are pathogens.